Entrepreneur, Explorer, Angel.

 15TH February 2010

-Culture - Explorer - Family and Friends - Sport
+Adventure - culture - Family and Friends - sport

 I’ve made another breakthrough identification of key interlocking components of the cosmos: rapeseed.

 I was in the back of a cab hurtling through the English countryside with my Pop, my friend Greg and his dad, Paul.
 We were headed to Duxford AFB, the center of the world for restored WWI and WWII military aircraft, and a pre-arranged dogfight in Stearlings and Tiger Moths between the Matusky’s and the Spencer’s.
 It was near the beginning of our Two Fathers/Two Sons/Two Wars trip and we were all just finding our way along to a new friendship.
 Paul is incredibly inquisitive, and always wants to get the answer right, and the source, if possible.
 My Dad is more of a “no Sh*t” kind of student- anything new he learns automatically gets that response, followed by a deep belly laugh.

 What’s that yellow flower in the fields, I asked.
 English cabbies are never without an answer, and this one did not disappoint.
 Rapeseed he answered.
 Rapeseed.
 Wonder what in the world that is.
 Dad gave his standard two word response and moved on.
 Paul let it go, too excited about the prospect of getting up in the planes.
 But I kept thinking about it, like it was familiar in some way.